-- consolidate and accelerate the process of modernisation of Air Traffic Management (ATM) in Europe, in particular by addressing, through the deployment of new technologies, the inefficiencies in the provision of air navigation services and the fragmentation of the European ATM system. - timely and synchronised deployment of SESAR, in particular through the common projects in compliance with Commission Implementing Regulation (EU) No 409/201343 on the definition of common projects, the establishment of governance and the identification of incentives supporting the implementation of the European Air Traffic Management Master Plan. - Implementing the performance framework that applies to the SES and SESAR in compliance with Commission Implementing Regulation (EU) No 390/201344.
+- consolidate and accelerate the process of modernisation of Air Traffic Management (ATM) in Europe, in particular by addressing, through the deployment of new technologies, the inefficiencies in the provision of air navigation services and the fragmentation of the European ATM system. - timely and synchronised deployment of SESAR, in particular through the common projects in compliance with the Commission Implementing Regulation (EU) No 409/2013 on the definition of common projects, the establishment of governance and the identification of incentives supporting the implementation of the European Air Traffic Management Master Plan.